iszczesniak/cpp/memory/index.md

 destroy the same data twice, otherwise we get undefined behavior (e.g., a segmentation fault, bugs).

-For regular use, a programmer should use the smart pointers, which are error-safe but hard to use.
-In contrast, raw pointers are error-prone (often resulting in vexing heisenbugs) but easy to use.
+A programmer should use the smart pointers, which is error-safe but hard.
+In contrast, using raw pointers is error-prone (often resulting in vexing heisenbugs) but easy.
 Since smart pointers are the C++11 functionality, modern code uses the smart pointers, and the legacy code the raw pointers.

 The following example uses the low-level `new` and `delete` operators, which is not recommended, but suitable to demonstrate the dynamic